CompuTec/processforce-docs/current/user-guide/mrp/mrp-2-5/wizard.md

 **Active/Deactivate All** – Active or deactivate all the items displayed in the table.

   **Notes:**
     1. If you have added an item and then deactivated it in an MRP run, the next time you run this scenario, you can still see the deactivated item displayed in the table.
 You can include this item in the MRP run by activating it.
 If you removed this item from an MRP run, the next time you run this scenario, you cannot view it in the table of the selected items.
 If you want to include it in the MRP run, you must add it again.
     2. It is possible to edit planning parameters for the Item.
 To do this, please select the checkbox by the parameter.
 The edited value is valid only for the scenario.
     3. To plan primary demands for coproducts and scraps, they must have Procurement Method = Make (without BOM) and be listed and active on the item list.
 MOR recommendations for the produced item will be proposed to cover demands for coproducts and scraps.
 If there is more than one BOM with the coproduct or scrap, a more effective BOM will be chosen.

-**Default Vendor** - click here to find out more. <!-- TODO: Link -->
+**Default Vendor** - click [here](/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times/) to find out more.

-**Custom Vendor Lead Time** - click here to find out more. <!-- TODO: Link -->
+**Custom Vendor Lead Time** - click [here](/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times/) to find out more.

-**Custom Vendor Internal Lead Time** - click here to find out more. <!-- TODO: Link -->
+**Custom Vendor Internal Lead Time** - click [here](/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times/) to find out more.

 **Vendor Selection Strategy** - now the Default Vendor strategy is implemented.
 When a recommendation is preparing all planned quantities are assigned to the default vendor.
 Also, seeking rules for Lead Time is performed according to the default Vendor selected in the Preferred Vendors list (Item Master Data/Purchasing Data tab).